 Why do we brush our hair?
-Find out the benefits of brushing — plus the types of brushes we should all have in our arsenal — ahead.
+Find out the benefits of combing hair — plus the types of brushes we should all have in our arsenal — ahead.

-With its impressive benefits, it is hard to believe that there is such a thing as too much brushing.
+Is it even possible to brush your hair too much?
+With its impressive benefits, it is hard to believe that there is such a thing as too much hair brushing.
 Adams says this is particularly true when using a plastic brush or brushing too vigorously.
 “Brushing the hair too much may cause friction and damage the cuticle [aka the outside layer of the strand] this, in turn, causes breakage and split ends,” he explains.
 “If the hair is sensitive due to chemical services, the hair will already be porous and damaged so extra caution is advised when brushing.
 Naturally fine and weak hair must be brushed carefully,” he adds.

 As a rule of thumb, Adams says to stick to that twice a day recommendation — unless you have curly or ultra-textured hair, then brushing before shampoo is best.
 However, “people with curly [or] highly textured hair [should] not brush their hair very often if they like to keep it in the natural texture,” he notes.
-If you love your curl and texture, Adams recommends laying off the hairbrush, as “it will take out the curl.”
+So when brushing curly hair, if you love your curl and texture, Adams recommends laying off the hairbrush, as “it will take out the curl.”